obsoletenerd/amateur-engineering/amateurengineering.com/README.md

 ## Technical Notes

+GitHub action runs `get_posts.py` daily, scraping new posts from any member blogs and pulling the markdown sources into this Pelican install.
+A Cloudflare worker then watches for new commits and rebuilds the Pelican static-site if it finds new content, and deploys the static output to AmateurEngineering.com.

+For local testing:

 Run the `get_posts.py` script to check for new posts on member blogs.

-Push to Github and GitHub actions then builds the static content and pushes that output to AmateurEngineering.com

-For local testing:

 Build the blog locally with `uv run pelican content`